LexBorisoff/web-cli/README.md

 }
 ```

-Let's dive into each available option:
+Let's examine each available option:

 1. **_`search`_** - defines how the search engine should be queried.